Transplant hepatologist Kymberly D. Watt, M.D., reviewing a patient chart with fellows

 - Endoscopy (development of new procedures)

 - Enteric neurosciences

 - Viral hepatitis

 Current new initiatives within the division include epigenetics, microbial ecology, proteomics and genomics, clinical trials, and obesity.

 The divisional research activities are coordinated through the Gastroenterology and Hepatology Research Committee, which meets once a month.
 Research findings are presented at a weekly research conference.

-To ensure our fellows gain proficiency and develop the corresponding technical skills, fellow performance is monitored throughout the Gastroenterology Fellowship.
-Fellows are formally evaluated by their supervising faculty member after completing each clinical rotation and then meet accordingly with the program director to review these evaluations.
-In addition, fellows regularly evaluate the faculty to ensure your educational goals are being met.
+To ensure that you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout the Gastroenterology Fellowship.
+You are formally evaluated by supervising faculty members after completing each clinical rotation and then meet with the program director to review these evaluations.
+In addition, you regularly evaluate the faculty to ensure your educational goals are being met.